What is Cyber Insurance?

 Conditions for being accepted by an insurer for a cyber security policy have hardened significantly.
-An organization that does not take its cyber security seriously or has a history of cyber attacks and data breaches will, at best, be charged higher prices for a cyber insurance policy and, at worst, be refused a policy altogether.
+An organization that does not take its cyber security seriously or has a history of cyber attacks and data breaches will, at best, be charged higher prices for a cyber liability policy and, at worst, be refused a policy altogether.

-What Cyber Insurance Courses Can I Attend?
+What Courses Can I Attend?

 Our rigorous cyber insurance training guides students through both the technical world of cyber and the practical field of insurance.
-It provides high level and broad cyber insurance education designed to enable insurance professionals to enter the cyber insurance market confidently.
+It provides high-level and broad cyber insurance education designed to enable insurance professionals to enter the cyber insurance market confidently.

-Can I get Cyber Insurance Certification?
+Can I Obtain A Certification?

-Yes, the Cyber Insurance Academy provides a formal certificate to prove the standard of knowledge, time spent and professional recognition for every student who completes the course.
+Yes, the Cyber Insurance Academy provides a formal certificate to prove the standard of knowledge, time spent, and professional recognition for every student who completes the course.

 Once you join the Cyber Insurance Academy, you become a student for life.
-We actively encourage our students to keep updated on the latest cyber insurance market development with Alumni Continuing Professional Education courses, masterclasses, workshops, webinars, newsletters and more!
+We actively encourage our students to keep updated on the latest cyber insurance market development with Alumni Continuing Professional Education courses, masterclasses, workshops, webinars, newsletters, and more!

 Want to find out more about our courses?
 Click here